visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Conduit Blueprint provides the best of both worlds.
 Blueprint stores everything in one file.
 All of the raw data can be accessed via introspection with Python (see :ref:`Introspecting with Python` for more information).
-Additionally, it is simple to generate an image, as the Blueprint output can be read back in to VisIt and visualized.
+Additionally, it is simple to generate an image, as the Blueprint output can be read back in to VisIt and visualized (see :ref:`Visualizing with VisIt`).

 .. figure:: images/xraywhyconduit1.png